Jurickson Profar Player Props: Rockies vs. Nationals

 - The Nationals' 5.01 team ERA ranked 29th across all MLB pitching staffs.

-- Nationals pitchers combined to surrender 244 total home runs at a rate of 1.5 per game (the most in baseball).
+- Nationals pitchers combined to surrender 244 total home runs at a clip of 1.5 per game (the most in the league).

-- Gore (1-0) makes the start for the Nationals, his second of the season.
+- Williams (0-1) starts for the Nationals, his second of the season.

-- In his last appearance on Sunday, the left-hander tossed 5 1/3 innings against the Atlanta Braves, giving up one earned run while surrendering three hits.
+- The righty last appeared on Monday against the Tampa Bay Rays, when he went five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.